 OLLI-UW members pay a fee of about $30–$50 per course, depending on the number of sessions.

 - The Birth of the American Soundtrack

 - The Political History of the Supreme Court

-Designed and led by members, study groups are free to all OLLI-UW members.
-Groups offer participants self-directed learning opportunities to focus on a chosen topic for a sustained period in a community of members with similar interests.
+Designed and led by members, study groups are free to OLLI-UW members.
+Groups allow participants the opportunity to focus on a chosen topic for a brief or a sustained period of time.
+Many study groups are book groups.